Most people have to make some dietary changes to get and stay in ketosis. Find out whether raisins are keto-friendly and what other options there are.

 - Net carbs: 71.7 grams

-The 71.7 grams of net carbs in 100 grams in 100 grams of raisins alone is likely enough to kick you out of ketosis.
-And this doesn’t even take into account the rest of your diet yet.
+As you can conclude from the keto guidelines above, the 71.7 grams of net carbs in 100 grams of raisins is likely enough to kick you out of ketosis.

 One raisin is about 2 grams, so 10 raisins contain the following amounts of carbs: